Become a Project Researcher

 The Project Researcher Role

 Be part of a thriving research team at the core of EPAfrica!

-This year we will be recruiting one desk-based and two in-country project researchers to further EPAfrica’s knowledge and understanding of leading issues in both Kenya and Uganda.
+This year we will be recruiting both desk-based and in-country project researchers to further EPAfrica’s knowledge and understanding of leading issues in both Kenya and Uganda.
 Undertaking research with EPAfrica is a unique opportunity to impact the way we do things.